baderj/crackmes/IamLupo's_Humble_Bundle_Challange_2/solution.md

     b8 4d d0 7a 4e f4 12 dd ac c4 b4 f5 7a b9 72 19
     ?
 M  ?  z  N  ?  ?  ?  ?  ?  ?  ?  z  ?  r  ?

-The encryption works with a blocksize of 16 bytes, so let's start with the first 16 Bytes.
 From the name of the encrypted file ``crackme.zip.enc`` we can guess that the ciphertext is a ZIP file.
 We know that the first four Bytes of a ZIP file are always ``50 4B 03 05``according to the ZIP format specification https://www.pkware.com/documents/APPNOTE/APPNOTE-6.3.0.TXT.
 Let's see how the encryption routine turns this known plaintext into ciphertext:

     for(unsigned int i = 0; i < 16; i++) {
         data[i] ^= generate_key[i];
     }

-So therefore:
+The encryption is a simple synchronous stream cipher with a blocksize of 16 bytes.
+For instance, for the first four bytes of the ciphertext we have:

-                        1  2  3  4
+                        0  1  2  3
         plaintext:     50 4b 03 04
     XOR generate_key:  ?? ?? ?? ??
     --------------------------------
         ciphertext     ad 62 1e 10

-which leads to the following ``generate_key`` (for the first block):
+The unknown ``generate_key`` for the first block of 16 bytes is therefore:

-                        1  2  3  4
+                        0  1  2  3
         plaintext:     50 4b 03 04
     XOR ciphertext     ad 62 1e 10
     --------------------------------
         generate_key:  fd 29 1d 14

 The ``generate_key`` is modified after each block of 16 Bytes by calling ``GenerateKey``.
 The result is based on a ``master_key``.
 How do we get this master key?
-The steps that lead to the ``generate_key`` - or *g* for short -  of the first block are:
+The steps that lead to the ``generate_key`` of the first block are:

 	for(unsigned int i = 0; i < 16; i++) {
         ...